React Native vs Swift: Which One is Best For Your Business?

 • Longer Testing Process

 While React Native speeds up mobile app development, testing becomes a lengthier process.
-Precision is crucial, as errors may emerge on both iOS and Android platforms.
+Precision is essential, as errors may emerge on both iOS and Android platforms.

 • Licensing and Patent Challenges